caouecs/Laravel4-Clef/README.md

 * button : display button for Login, by javascript
 * customButtom : display custom button for Login

-## Todo
+## Example

+In `example` directory, you can find three files :

-* example of controller class for login, identification and logout
+* ClefController.php : examples for authentication and logout ( not finish for new account )
+* create_authentications_table.php : `Authentication` table
+* routes.php : routes for ClefController.php